Maur Mandi

 Maur is a sub-town of Bathinda City and a municipal council in Bathinda district in the Indian state of Punjab.It has a class II Municipal committee, located on the Bathinda- Delhi railway line, and the Bathinda-Mohali (Ajitgarh) state highway (no. 12-A).
 This State Highway has now been upgraded to National Highway NH 148B (Bathinda-Kotputli, Jaipur National Highway).
 Maur Mandi is about 35 km from Bathinda city.

 History

 The suburb town is said to have been founded by one Maur, a Jat of Mann sub caste.
 There exists a Gurudwara which is associated with the visit of Sri Guru Teg Bahadur, the ninth Guru of the Sikhs.
 It is said that the guru stayed here for a few days and got rid the villagers of a ghost.
-A fair is held here one very Amavas.
+A fair is held here on every Amavas.
 The town is known for the manufacture of agricultural items.
 Government of Punjab has upgraded Maur from the status of sub-tehsil to Sub-Divisional headquarters in the year 2013.
 This is the fourth sub-division of Bathinda district, Punjab.